Serbian Clinical Immunology Fund

 Host institutions

-Applicants must have been in contact with their proposed host organisation.
-They must also have an agreement in principle support the proposal.
+Applicants must have been in contact with their proposed host organisation and submit a letter of support as evidence.

 Newcastle's host institutions include the University's Faculty of Medical Sciences.
 Linked NHS Teaching Hospitals in Newcastle and the North East are also involved.